pmean/build-website/text/99/longitudinal-99.md

 be useful for cluster designs.
 For simplicity, I will discuss these methods solely from the perspective of a longitudinal design.

-If your data are continuous, then there are several \"classical\" approaches such as multivariate analysis of variance and repeated measures analysis of variance.
+If your data are continuous, then there are several "classical" approaches such as multivariate analysis of variance and repeated measures analysis of variance.
 These approaches work well for simple well structured longitudinal data.